No standard criteria or legal definitions classify any food as a superfood at this time. However, most superfoods are plant-based.

 - Remember that natural does not always mean safe.

-You can find out more about individual supplement testing here.
+Find out more about individual supplement testing here.

 Always check first with a health provider before starting to use a supplement.